pheiduck/auto-commit/README.md

 - Not a real auto-commit
 - script cd goes in current Working Directory
-- if section is not done "disaster-condition" is not defined
 - Symlink will be not set at the first time

 # Workarounds: